 - Most don’t have a thorough promotion process.

 Criteria 3: How are we unique?

-As the gap identification section above outlined, the fact that we solve the above pain points as a single service provider is our uniqueness.
+As the gap identification section above outlined, the fact that we solve the above pain points as a single service provider is what sets us apart.
+Specifically:

-- Accountable to Leads: We are held accountable to the results delivered (ie. leads and traffic).
+- We’re accountable for leads generated.
+We’re held accountable to the results delivered (ie. leads and traffic).
 Most other agencies focus on deliverables or just traffic growth and aren’t willing to be held accountable to real business metrics.
 Our service aligns to the outcomes that our customers want — they want to create great content that also drives ROI.

-- Can Cover Advanced Topics: We limit ourselves to 3 posts per month so that we can keep them extremely high quality and focused.
+- We’re able to cover advanced topics.
+We limit ourselves to 3 posts per month so that we can keep them extremely high quality and focused.
 Our system has produced highly specialized pieces that lay people could not write by themselves, like neuroplasticity treatment for concussions, how Cars.com transitioned their backend framework to node.js, how to use a content delivery network to execute on the burgeoning “Edge SEO” concept, various posts on how hard money lending in real estate works, and more.
 It’s really hard to find writers or agencies that can do all of these.
-I can’t emphasize this enough: if your customer is advanced in any topic like this, having writers produce beginner level content in your space is not going to impress your customer.
+I can’t emphasize this enough: If your customer is advanced in any topic like this, having writers produce beginner level content in your space is not going to impress your customers.

-- Really Solid Promotion Strategy: We have a 3 step promotion process including (1) community content promotion (2) paid facebook promotion (that comes out of our budget) (3) targeted link building for SEO.
-Again, it’s virtually impossible to find a single employee or agency that does all of this in addition to writing advanced level content.
+Again, it’s virtually impossible to find a single employee or agency that does all of this in addition to writing advanced-level content.

 We simply don’t know of another agency that does all of this, nor of a single person you could hire that would do all of this and only cost your company $10,000 per month.